-The Museum’s collections represent the history of Cape Ann, its people, its industries and especially its art and culture.
+The Cape Ann Museum’s collections represent the history of Cape Ann, its people, its industries and especially its art and culture.
 View work by some of the area’s most prestigious artists, including Fitz Henry Lane, John Sloan, Milton Avery, Walker Hancock and others.
-Explore fisheries/maritime and granite quarrying galleries, a sculpture garden and two historic homes.
+Explore fisheries/maritime and granite quarrying galleries, a sculpture garden, and two historic homes.

-John Hays Hammond, Jr. built his medieval-style castle between the years 1926 and 1929 to serve both as his home and as a backdrop for his collection of Roman, Medieval and Renaissance artifacts.
+John Hays Hammond, Jr. built his medieval-style Hammond Castle in Gloucester between the years 1926 and 1929 to serve both as his home and as a backdrop for his collection of Roman, Medieval and Renaissance artifacts.
 Visitors to the Hammond Castle Museum are welcome to explore the castle on a self-guided tour of many rooms (map supplied) including the great hall, indoor courtyard, Renaissance dining room, two guest bedrooms, the inventions exhibit room, the library, the War room, the kitchens, the Natalie Hays Hammond exhibit room and servants’ quarters.

-1782 home of Judith Sargent-Murray.
+The Sargent House Museum was the 1782 home of Judith Sargent-Murray.
 The museum is a fine example of high-style Georgian domestic architecture.
 Open Friday, Saturday and Sunday, 12pm – 4pm from Memorial Day through Labor Day.

-Lectures, exhibits, demonstrations of traditional boatbuilding methods.
+The Essex Shipbuilding Museum features lectures, exhibits, demonstrations of traditional boatbuilding methods.
 The museum collection has 8,000 objects and over 3,000 photographs that embody Essex’s shipbuilding history.